2019 is now upon us, and with it comes another chance (or maybe a first chance) to complete a Tough Mudder.

 A lot of running publications are calling an end to the minimalist trend, but many runners love some of the barefoot inspired shoes that were the result of the less is more philosophy.
 The New Balance MT series is one such shoe and in fact, was the shoe of choice for Tough Mudders in 2013, according to the Great Mudder Survey we ran in conjunction with Tough Mudder.
 Would you prefer to float over Tough Mudder obstacles like a compression-wear clad Gazelle than crash over them like a tank wearing “fat” shoes?
 Your choice, but the majority of Mudders have chosen the MT.

-The MT1010 V2 has the benefits of a lightweight minimalist shoe without completely sacrificing cushioning and support.
+The 10v1 is truly a lightweight minimalist shoe, so if you have never run in minimalist shoes before, you should probably try the road/path before you hit the trail.
 It has a secure fit and a wide toe-box to accommodate your swelling dogs.
 Vibram soles offer ample grip to tackle the ascent of a muddy ditch or the greased quarter pipe that is the Everest obstacle.
+It runs small, so it is recommended that you chose a size larger than your usual.

 This shoe has extreme comfort accompanying its rugged design.
 ASICS Gel cushioning on the rear foot make downhill runs (and sharp stones) less jarring.
 This shoe has a trail-specific outsole with reversed traction lugs to keep grip on even the most slippery of surfaces, and a removable sockliner to accommodate orthotics.
 We love ASICS as a street-running shoe, and though every foot is different, this model is getting lots of critical-acclaim from other trail runners.